 Motives include stealing large sums of money and/or destabilizing organizations or countries to make a social or political point through hacktivism, spying, secretly taking intellectual property and cryptocurrency mining.
 There are no boundaries these attacks can’t cross because the criminals are traveling the worldwide internet

 As individuals and businesses, we are all potential targets of cyber attacks.
 Every individual and business has key assets that criminals may seek to exploit.
 Sometimes that is money or financial information.
-At other times, it may be personal information of staff and customers, or even the business’ infrastructure.
-And now, beyond assets, cyber criminals use blackmail with the threat of disabling your company or publishing your customers private information.
+At other times, it may be the personal information of staff and customers, or even the business’ infrastructure.
+And now, beyond assets, cyber criminals use blackmail with the threat of disabling your company or publishing your customer’s private information.

 Cyber security has been an ongoing issue and should be taken more seriously than ever before.

-Mobile marketing statistic from 2019 have shown us that 52.2% of all website traffic is generated through smartphones and mobile devices.
+Mobile marketing statistics from 2019 have shown us that 52.2% of all website traffic is generated through smartphones and mobile devices.
 It’s expected that there will be close to 5 billion mobile users around the world by the end of this year.
 With that many people streaming the web on mobile devices, you can see why it’s so important to protect the information you’re importing to the internet.